humanitiesNerd/stammtisch/README.md

 This is a words counter.
 It just reads a large text file and counts words in it.
 The file is supposed to be larger than the available ram on the machine it´s running on.

+Currently, the file I´m testing it with is [this one] (https://dl.dropboxusercontent.com/u/8311241/moby-dic.txt)

 This was an exercise for a meeting (in German: Stammtisch) about functional languages, held in Berlin in the winter of 2013 [this one] (http://www.meetup.com/thefunclub/events/104441382/).

 At august 2013, it counts words in 2 different ways.